0franciscor/lei-21-s2-1de-g19/docs/SprintB/US9.md

 ### 1.1.
 User Story Description

-* As an administrator, I want to specify a new type of test and its collecting methods.
+* As an Administrator, I want to specify a new type of test and its collecting methods.

 ### 1.2.
 Customer Specifications and Clarifications